SandwichGouda/Data/Data.md

   * A complete list of implementation-defined behaviors is enumerated in Annex J.3 of the C standard.
   * You can document your dependencies on these implementation-defined behaviors by using a static_assert declaration.
 - Unspecified behavior
-  * Unspecified behavior is program behavior for which the standard provides two or more options but doesn’t mandate which option is chosen in any instance.
+  * Unspecified behavior is program behavior for which the standard provides two or more options but doesn't mandate which option is chosen in any instance.
   * Each execution of a given expression may yield different results or produce a different value than a previous execution of the same expression.
   * An example of unspecified behavior is function parameter storage layout, which can vary among function invocations within the same program.
   * Unspecified behaviors are enumerated in Annex J.1 of the C standard.